 by Texas Homesteader ~

-In keeping with our theme of keeping those hard-earned dollars in your pocket where they belong, today we’re looking at trimming waste from your grocery budget.
+Today we’re looking at trimming waste from your grocery budget.
 We all may have different reasons for wanting to cut back.

 It’s interesting though that my desire to have a lighter footprint also saved substantial amounts of money from our grocery budget.
+AND we ate healthier too.

-Whatever your motivation, one of the worst budget hits is wasted food so make sure all the food you buy goes to fulfilling your family’s nutritional requirements.
-The good news is that there are many easy ways to make the most of your food dollars.
+Whatever your motivation, one of the worst budget hits is wasted food.
+So make sure all the food you buy goes to fulfilling your family’s nutritional requirements.

 PreCycling Is Better Than Recycling

-So I started mindfully reducing the amount of trash I brought into our home.
-Of course I was already recycling everything I could but recycling – although better than landfill-bound trash – is still trash needing to be dealt with.
+So I started mindfully reducing the amount of trash I brought into our home in the first place.
+Of course I was already recycling everything I could.

-Over the years I’ve gained more & more confidence to produce for myself those things I used to buy, and I now typically make my meals, desserts & spice mixes from scratch.
-Now lest you be very misled yes, convenience foods make an appearance from time to time in my kitchen
+Over the years I’ve gained more & more confidence to produce for myself those things I used to buy.
+I now typically make my meals, desserts & spice mixes from scratch.

-For me it’s all about moderation and I’m certainly no Super Woman.
 But here are many ways I’ve been able to save lots of money on our grocery budget:

-Cook-Once Eat-Twice
+Cook-Once Eat-Twice Method of Cooking

-Cook-Once, Eat-Twice is where you make more of a main entrée than you’ll eat at one sitting.
-So go ahead & make a LOT of that favorite entrée tonight.
+Cook-Once, Eat-Twice method is where you make more of a main entrée than you’ll be eating at one sitting.

 Just pull out your main dish the night before and allow it to thaw overnight in the fridge.
 Then for supper all you have to do is heat up your main dish, add a couple of veggie sides or some quick & easy Roasted Vegetables and voila.

-Planned leftovers
+Planned leftovers Method of Cooking

 Make Soup!